 As said earlier, language is a dynamic entity.
 It has to grow either by giving birth to new words or by giving place to the words from other languages.
 Words borrowed from other languages are called Loan words.
-For example Hukkah, Bazar and chapatti have been borrowed from Indian languages into English.
-Normally these words are used in their original form but sometimes we inflect them if they are singular countable nouns (Bazars, chapattis).
+For example inflect them if they are singular countable nouns (Bazars, chapattis).
 Let us have a look on some of the loan words and their original places;

-- algebra Arabic

-- bagel Yiddish

-- cherub Hebrew

-- chow mein Chinese

-- haiku Japanese

-- murder French

-- paprika Hungarian

-- pizza Italian
+Hukkah, Bazar and chapatti have been borrowed from Indian languages into algebra - Arabic bagel - Yiddish cherub - Hebrew chow mein - Chinese haiku - Japanese murder - French paprika - Hungarian pizza - Italian